Guinea pigs eat three times a day and that is without treats! Its no wonder we often get asked what is a guinea pigs diet!

 Give them something to Chew

 We like to mix up some store-bought chewing objects with some empty cereal boxes.
-Empty toilet roll and kitchen rolls are also a sure favourite!
+Empty toilet rolls and kitchen rolls are also a sure favourite!

 A little treat goes far